FAQS: How do I write a text for The female Scientist?

-As our aim is to support female scientists and bring more attention to their achievements and problems, profiles and recent research will focus solely on female researchers.
-However, we welcome both female and male researchers to write articles, as long as they follow our Netiquette and stay with the topic of interest for The female Scientist.
-We believe that it is of great interest to read the male perspective of women in sciences and welcome articles of male colleagues!
+As our aim is to support female scientists and bring more attention to their achievements and problems, profiles and recent research will focus on female researchers, including every scientist that identifies as a women in science.
+However, we welcome all scientists, explicity also including non-binary and transgender scientists, to write articles or guides, as long as they follow our Netiquette and stay with the topic of interest for The female Scientist.

 Will I get money for my texts?

 No, we are not able to pay authors of texts.